Continuous Heart Monitoring Made Simple

 Quick User Guide

-Download a quick PDF guide with simple instructions for setup, sensor placement and usage.
+Download the quick user guide with instructions for setup, sensor placement and use.

 Download User Guide